meuplow/meuplow/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Gabriel Menin!
-I'm a Web Developer and currently undergraduate student of Biomedical Informatics at Federal University of Health Sciences of Porto Alegre.
+I'm a Web and Mobile Developer and currently undergraduate student of Biomedical Informatics at Federal University of Health Sciences of Porto Alegre.

-- 💻 I’m currently working on **mobile applications**

 - 🎓 Computer Technician - Federal Institute of Education, Science and Technology of Rio Grande do Sul

+- 💻 I’m currently working on **mobile apps**

 - 🌱 I’m currently learning about **mobile development**